Which Is Better: CDMA, GSM, or LTE? Here’s What You Need to Know

 Some people use a Verizon or Sprint phone, but these phones have SIM Cards.
 It is most likely because you are using an LTE 4G-enabled device.

-All four of the national United States carriers have been expanding their LTE for the past few years.
-LTE means Long Term Evolution Network.
+All four national United States carriers have been expanding their LTE for the past few years.
+LTE stands for Long Term Evolution Network.

 The reason why you hear carriers talk about LTE so much is because LTE is the fastest cellular data connectivity that is available right now.